ejlp12/aws-workshop/workshop/s3-web-ec2-api-rds/02-EC2-instances.md

 6. Add Tags, with anything you like and click **Next: Review**
 7. Lets call it `WebsiteWorkshopApiRole` as **Role Name**.
 Click **Create Role**.

+---
 We have already created entries in the Parameter Store.
 In the future we will need encrypted variables, like the password for our database.
 For this, will create an encryption key to encrypt and decrypt those values.
 That encryption key will be attached to our admin user and to the role we just created, so only services that are setup to assume the role can get access to the decrypted values.
 You can read more about SSM and secure data [here](https://aws.amazon.com/blogs/compute/managing-secrets-for-amazon-ecs-applications-using-parameter-store-and-iam-roles-for-tasks/).

+1. Go to **[KMS](https://console.aws.amazon.com/kms/) in the "Security, Identity, & Compliance" section
-1. Go to the section **Encryption keys**.
+2. Go to the section **Encryption keys**.
-2. Select **Create key**.
+3. Select **Create key**.
-3. Enter `workshopkey` as alias and a meaningful description like "this is the encryption key for the AWS workshop".
+4. Enter `workshopkey` as **Alias** and a meaningful description like "This is the encryption key for the AWS workshop".
-4. Click next step and then next step again.
+5. Click next step and then next step again.
+6. Select user(s) who is able to administer the key and click next.
-5. Select both your AWS CLI and console users and click next.
-6. Select your EC2 Role and click next.
+7. Select user(s) who is able to use the key and click next.
+Select both your AWS CLI and console users and click next.
+Select your EC2 Role (`WebsiteWorkshopApiRole`) and click next.
-7. Click Finish.
+8. Click Finish.

 In the future, if an EC2 instance with our new role wants to access an encrypted parameter, AWS will automatically decrypt it!